PeterFokkinga/B2-AdminGroup-API/blackboard/readme.md

 After starting the Vagrant image copy the entire `/usr/local/blackboard/config` directory into this directory (so you end up with blackboard/config).
-Run `clean-config.sh` to remove the cruft from the config directory.
+Run `clean-config.sh` to remove the cruft from the config directory and to modify the external-sql.properties file.

+If you are on windows and can't run `clean-config.sh` change external-sql.properties by hand: remove /usr/local/ (/usr/local/blackboard/config becomes blackboard/config).

 Next up: [getting the dependencies](systemlib/readme.md)